 Plastination in BMS

-As acetone is drawn out of the specimen under vacuum, silicone is drawn into the tissues until all of the acetone has been removed and replaced by silicone.
-The specimens are then posed in what will be their final positions and treated with a catalyst, which causes the silicone to set up and become dry to the touch.
-They are then ready to be used by students in our anatomy and biology labs.
-Carefully treated, these specimens will last for decades, and their use is completely without the mess and exposure to dangerous chemicals, which is usually associated with wet specimens.
+The plastination process begins with dissection of the specimen, usually carried out by students (undergraduate and graduate) who have proven talents in dissection, and who find the preparation and processing of plastinates a fascinating activity.
+The specimen is then washed and bleached, and dehydrated in acetone.
+The dehydrated specimen is submerged in a vacuum chamber filled with liquid silicone and acetone is drawn out of the specimen under vacuum.
+As the acetone is removed, silicone is drawn into the tissues until all of the acetone has been replaced by silicone.
+The specimens are then removed from the silicone tank and the excess silicone is allowed to drain over a period of days, weeks, or months.
+Finally, the specimens are posed in what will be their final positions, and treated with a catalyst, which causes the silicone to set up and become dry to the touch.
+They are then ready to be used by students in our anatomy and biology labs and in several art courses.
+Carefully handled, these specimens will last for decades, and their use is completely without the mess and exposure to dangerous chemicals that are usually associated with wet specimens.

-There are two silicone plastination techniques- one done at -20°C or colder and the other at room temperature.
+There are two silicone plastination techniques- one done at -20°C or colder, and the other at room temperature.
 We are using the room temperature technique, which produces specimens equal in quality to the cold technique and also uses much less energy.
 In addition, the silicone polymer remains fluid and can be used repeatedly.
-The cold mixture will set up at room temperature and therefore has to be kept cold whether or not it is being used to process tissue.
+The cold mixture will set up at room temperature, and therefore has to be kept cold, whether or not it is being used to process tissue.

 Recycling and energy efficiency